krishaamer/green-filter-research/research/introduction.md

 />
 ```

+## Research Motivation {#research-motivation}

 -   Given these facts, what can people who want to preserve Earth’s human-friendly environment, exactly do?
 How can networks of people come together solve climate change, curb deforestation, support mobility and green buildings, etc?
 -   One way to influence societal outcomes is to decide where to put our money.
 What is the user interface at scale, useful for billions of diverse users to make a meaningful impact?
 While our financial decisions are a vote towards the type of businesses we want to support, it’s not enough to ***switch to green***.

 For the average person, our experience is limited with buying things at the supermarket.
 Food, clothes, furniture, soap, mobile phone.